Interpreting Blackbox Models via Model Extraction: Abstract

 \section{Abstract}

-The ability to interpret machine learning models has become incredibly important as machine learning is increasingly used to inform consequential decisions.
-We propose an approach to interpreting complex, blackbox models by constructing \emph{global explanations} that summarize their reasoning process.
-In our approach, a global explanation is a decision tree that approximates the blackbox model.
-As long as the decision tree is a good approximation, then the reasoning process of the decision tree mirrors that of the blackbox model.
+Interpretability has become incredibly important as machine learning is increasingly used to inform consequential decisions.
+We propose to construct \emph{global explanations} of complex, blackbox models in the form of a decision tree approximating the original model---as long as the decision tree is a good approximation, then it mirrors the computation performed by the blackbox model.
 We devise a novel algorithm for extracting decision tree explanations that actively samples new training points to avoid overfitting.
-We evaluate our algorithm on a random forest to predict diabetes risk, and a learned control policy for the cart-pole problem.
-Compared to several baselines, the decision trees extracted by our algorithm are substantially more accurate and are equally or more interpretable based on a user study.
-Finally, we describe several insights we derived based on our interpretations, including a causal issue that we validated with a physician.
+We evaluate our algorithm on a random forest to predict diabetes risk and a learned controller for cart-pole.
+Compared to several baselines, our decision trees are both substantially more accurate and equally or more interpretable based on a user study.
+Finally, we describe several insights provided by our interpretations, including a causal issue validated by a physician.